LeToNode/Play2.0-CN-doc/scalaGuide/main/async/ScalaAsync.md

 }
 ```

-> **Note:** Here the intensive computation will just be run on another thread.
-It is also possible to run it remotly on a cluster of backend servers using Akka remote.
+> **Note:** Here, the intensive computation will just be run on another thread.
+It is also possible to run it remotely on a cluster of backend servers using Akka remote.

 ## AsyncResult

-While we were using `SimpleResult` until now, to send an asynchronous result we need an `AsyncResult` wrapping the actual `SimpleResult`:
+While we were using `SimpleResult` until now, to send an asynchronous result, we need an `AsyncResult` to wrap the actual `SimpleResult`:

 ```
 def index = Action {